Northern Premier League

 The Northern Premier League is an English football league that was founded in 1968.
 Together with the Isthmian League and the Southern League it forms levels seven and eight of the English football league system.

 Geographically, the league covers all of Northern England and the northern, central areas of the Midlands, and western parts of East Anglia.
-Originally a single-division competition, a second division was added in 1987: Division One, and in 2007 a third was added when Division One split into two geographic sections - Division One North and Division One South.
-In 2018 Division One was re-aligned as East and West Divisions, then North West and South East in 2019.
+Originally a single-division competition, a second division was added in 1987: Division One, and in 2007, a third was added when Division One split into two geographic sections - Division One North and Division One South.
+In 2018, Division One was re-aligned as East and West Divisions, then North West and South East in 2019.
 In 2021, the FA restructured the non-League football pyramid and created Division One East, West, and Midlands.

-Successful teams at the top of the NPL Premier Division are promoted to level 6 of the pyramid (either National League North or National League South), and at the bottom end of the competition, teams are relegated down to level 9, where several regional feeder leagues promote clubs into the league.
+Successful teams at the top of the NPL Premier Division are promoted to level six of the pyramid (either National League North or National League South), and at the bottom end of the competition, teams are relegated down to level nine, where several regional feeder leagues promote clubs into the league.

 History

 The Northern Premier League (NPL) was founded in 1968, as the northern equivalent of the Southern League, decades after the other two leagues at what is now the seventh tier of the English football league system, the Isthmian League and the Southern League.
 At that time they were the highest level non-League division below the English Football League, the same level as the other league in Northern England, the Cheshire League.

-Over the next two decades, the NPL successfully displaced its older rival to become the pre-eminent regional competition in Northern England, with the Cheshire League eventually forced to accept status as feeder league to the NPL.
+Over the next two decades, the NPL displaced its older rival to become the pre-eminent regional competition in Northern England, with the Cheshire League eventually forced to accept status as feeder league to the NPL.
 In 1979, upon the creation of the Alliance Premier League (which later became the Conference and is now the National League), the NPL became a feeder league and fell down one level in the English football league system, and with the then-Conference's addition of regional divisions in 2004 the NPL was demoted by a further tier and there are now two levels between it and the English Football League.

 From 1992–93 to 1994–95 the league's Division One included two non-English clubs, Caernarfon Town from Wales and Gretna from Scotland, who later joined their countries' league systems.
 Colwyn Bay, Bangor City, Newtown, and Rhyl have also played in the league.

 In 2018, the NPL's member clubs voted 37–27, with one abstention and three clubs' absence, to split Step 4 (level 8) divisions from east to west starting from the 2018–19 season, and one year later, the league published its successful bid to add another division at Step 4 initially in 2020, further altering Division One into northwest and southeast for travel reasons.
 After the Football Association (FA) deferred its implementation of changes to the NLS, the NPL's additional division was created in 2021 instead.